curtisyungen/Recipe-Finder/ReadMe.md

 2) Click the green "Clone or Download" button (Image 1)
 3) Select "Download ZIP"
 4) Extract files to desired location on your computer
+5) Open a new terminal in Visual Studio Code
+6) Navigate to the root folder of this project
+7) Install dependencies (npm install)
+8) Start the program on localhost by executing "node server.js" command
-5) Open the folder and open the index.html file to view in your browser
+9) Open browser and navigate to localhost:3000 to view page

 #### Image 1